deadamethyst/HEARTS_IndicBERT_Adaptation/README.md

 The findings highlight the need for:

-improved dataset diversity and annotation practices context-aware explainability methods clearer evaluation standards for deployment in multilingual settings
+- improved dataset diversity and annotation practices
+- context-aware explainability methods
+- clearer evaluation standards for deployment in multilingual settings

 More broadly, the project suggests that responsible deployment requires not only better models, but also more robust and context-sensitive evaluation frameworks.

 ---

-## Refrerences
+## References

     King, T., Wu, Z., Koshiyama, A., Kazim, E., & Treleaven, P. (2024).HEARTS: A holistic framework for explainable, sustainable and robust text stereotype detection. arXiv. https://arxiv.org/abs/2409.11579